Call Us 01782 753 960

 Click here for more information regarding the Colour Duplex Ultrasound Scan and Consultation.

-Varicose veins are diagnosed by their appearance and so most patients simply self-diagnose them without needing to see their GP.
-It is strongly recommended however, that if you undergo any diagnostic scans or treatment, your GP is informed.
+Varicose veins are diagnosed by their appearance, and so most patients simply self-diagnose them without needing to see their GP.
+It is strongly recommended, however, that if you undergo any diagnostic scans or treatment, your GP is informed.

 If you seek advice from your GP they are likely to refer you on to see a doctor specialising in varicose veins if your veins are causing you significant distress; regardless of whether they are symptomatic or purely cosmetic.

 This is a good question as the NHS in England has largely given up on treating varicose veins.
 Varicose veins don’t always need to be treated.
-If your varicose veins aren’t causing you significant discomfort or cosmetic distress and they’re not deteriorating rapidly then there may be no rush to seek treatment.
+If your varicose veins aren’t causing you significant discomfort or cosmetic distress, and if they’re not deteriorating rapidly, there may be no rush to seek treatment.